-Butterfly: Wingspan: 1 - 1¼ inches (2.5 - 3.2 cm).
-Light gray with black and white line across both wings.
-The hindwing has an orange-capped black spot and blue scaling above the tails.
-Upper surfaces are gray males and blue-gray in females with an orange-capped black spot above the tail.
-Top of head and tip of antennae are orange.
-Male abdomen is orange; female abdomen is blue-gray.
-Females tend to be larger.
+Butterfly: Wingspan: 1 - 1¼ inches (2.5 - 3.2 cm) UPPER SURFACE (dorsal) Male gray; female blue gray.
+Orange-capped black spot on hindwing.
+UNDER SURFACE (ventral) Light gray; black and white line across both wings.
+Hindwing with orange-capped black spot and blue scaling above tails.
+Top of head and tip of antennae orange.
+Male abdomen orange; female abdomen blue gray.

-Egg: Light green, laid singly; often on or near flower buds of host.
+Egg: Greenish white, dimpled.
+Disc shaped.
+Laid singly, often on or near flower buds of host.

-Gray Hairstreaks are the most commonly encountered hairstreaks in Alabama and will eventually be documented in every county in the state.
-In fact, Gray Hairstreaks are so widespread that it is easy to become complacent about their striking beauty.
+Gray Hairstreaks so widespread and common that it is easy to become complacent about their striking beauty.
 The crisp clear gray of this butterfly sparkles!

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.